 mail_spool_directory = /var/spool/mail

-This variable is an important configuration option.
 This option allows you to configure what servers can relay through your Postfix server.

 This option has the following syntax:

 This variable sets the message that is sent when the client after successful connection.